0xsequence/sequence-unity/README.md

 - Android
 - iOS
-- PC standalone
+- PC standalone -> (Mono builds only when using OpenIdAuthentication -> the platform specific setup requires system commands that don't work on IL2CPP -> see OpenIdAuthentication.PlatformSpecificSetup)
-- Mac standalone -> (Mono builds only when using OpenIdAuthentication -> in our testing MacOS doesn't pick up custom URL schemes automatically unless you run some system commands first; these system commands only work on Mono -> see OpenIdAuthentication.PlatformSpecificSetup)
+- Mac standalone -> (Mono builds only when using OpenIdAuthentication -> in our testing MacOS doesn't pick up custom URL schemes automatically unless you run some system commands first; these system commands that don't work on IL2CPP -> see OpenIdAuthentication.PlatformSpecificSetup)
-- WebGL (excluding OpenIdAuthentication)
+- WebGL + WebGPU

 ## Contributing

 As an open source project, we welcome and encourage your contributions!
-However, due to security reasons, we require that all commits be signed and verified on GitHub in order to merge into our master branch.
-So before contributing, you'll want to spend a few minutes setting that up if you haven't already.

-To start signing your commits, please see: https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits
+Please make sure to increment the package version in `Assets/package.json` according to [Semantic Versioning](https://semver.org/) along with your submissions.

 ## Testing
 The project makes use of Unity's test runner.
 You can open the test runner window in Unity by navigating to `Window > General > Test Runner`.

-Many of the tests make use of a Hardhat-based testchain.
+Many of the tests, specifically those for our custom Ethereum client, make use of a Hardhat-based testchain.
 This testchain can be found in the root folder of the project - in case you are experiencing issues with it.

 Before running tests, boot up the test chain with `make start-testchain`.
-You may find that you need to stop (control + c) the testchain and restart it between some of the tests.
+You may find that you need to stop (control + c) the testchain and restart it when running the test suite again.

 ### Testing via command line
 It can sometimes be useful to quickly test the project via command line.
 This can be done without opening Unity or starting the testchain.